zenml-io/blog.zenml.io/_posts/2022-04-07-data-centric-mlops.md

   path: /assets/posts/matt-squire/matt-squire-profile.jpeg
 ---

-What even is a MLOps pipeline, and why is it relevant to my work?
-A classically trained data scientist could be forgiven for this sentiment as the ML in production (MLOps) scene gains more and more hype.
+You start your day with `jupyter notebook`, and look at the latest state of affairs from yesterday.
+The notebook springs up on port 8888 and you see your matplotlib graph from yesterday, annoyingly stuck at 80% accuracy.
+After a few hours of hard work, you finally find a hyper-parameter that works.
+You set it, go through the cells, and suddenly you're at 95% accuracy.
+You re-check it over and over, and after making sure you did everything right, you export your model into a file and hand over the code and model to engineering, a smile on your face, and with the assurance that **you** did your job well.
+Now you can sit back and see the bottom line growing.
+Right?

+Wrong.
+Your engineer glares back at you and asks for your requirements file.
+He cannot reproduce your results - there is an error on their machine.
+They ask what data you trained on, which OS you developed on, and just generally about following "MLOps" principles.
+You go back and try to answer these questions but now you're in a painful loop which do not want to be in.

+Does any of this sound familiar?
+As a classicaly trained data scientist, we have been tuned to stay within a notebook environment and iterate on the code and model.
+Doing this can lead to unintended consequences and optimizing for the wrong result.
+Perhaps you would have faired better if you had taken a slightly different approach to your model development, and rooted yourself from the start in these MLOps principles engineering keeps talking about.

 There is an ever-increasing plethora of resources around MLOps (see the end of this article) and an increasing amount regarding the shift from model-centric to data-centric machine learning.
 However, few speak about the link between data-centric machine learning and how it is driving MLOps practices today.
-In this article, we go deeper into how a pipeline-driven approach to machine learning is one of the best ways to set up an ML team up for MLOps success.
+In this article, we go deeper into how a data-centric, pipeline-based approach to machine learning is one of the best way to follow MLOps principles, and how you as a data scientist would benefit greatly from understanding why that is the case.

 ## MLOps is not just about deploying models